isomerpages/gb-assist/pages/solutionrepo/solution1366.md

 ---
-title: EZ Accounting and Inventory Software - EZ ACCOUNTING PREMIER v10.1 - 5 USERS
+title: CalendarOne CRM Solution Ver 2.0 Enhanced CRM Package (with Peppol E- Invoice) - 10 Users Licence
-permalink: /productivity-solutions-grant/solutionrepo/solution1362
+permalink: /productivity-solutions-grant/solutionrepo/solution1366
 ---

 #### Description

-EZ Accounting and Inventory Management System started since 1999 developed by EZ Accounting based in Singapore.
-It is able to generate all accounting reporting such as Profit and Loss, GST report, project reporting and also full set of Inventory Management System to compute stock costing and location stock details.
+CalendarOne CRM is a cloud based solution that integrates and automates your entire customer-related business process.
+It's a centralize platform that enable you to share, track, administer and manage your clients' engagement and experience.
+From tracking your leads to managing your transactions with clients, it consolidate and share information that enables you to gain deeper insight into your clients info thus helping you identify critical trends, retain clients and increase sales.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_User_Basic_Software_20200500_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CalendarOne_Annex_3_CR_wef_5_Oct_2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria